 WMAN nurtures powerful connections.

-WMAN provides resources.
+WMAN distributes resources.

-WMAN provides information.
+WMAN provides leadership development, training, and information.